fredeil/INF-1101/INF1101-fei003-a2/report.md

 The syntax diagrams are a graphical alternative to the BNF, they describe the possible paths between two points by going through other nonterminal and terminals (terminals being round, nonterminals squared).

+What we can see from the figures above is that the syntax is recursive.
+We are actually looking at a *recursive descent parser* with a *top-down* design

 ### 1.2 Indexing

 The contract of the index was given in the pre-code